 USE CASE: Tier 1 European Operator – ROI up to 2.5 M Euros

-Existing system: 120k subscribers connected through online portal of a Tier 1 Operator in Europe for one year.
+Existing system: 120k subscribers connected through an online portal of a Tier 1 Operator in Europe for one year.

 ROI estimated by Mavenir to be up to 2.5 M Euros (based on handset cost /unpaid services)